dbartoss/we-sale/README.md

-# We Sale v2
+# We Sale

-Back in the day we have built a WeSale, voice and text recognition tool for direct sellers.
+Back in the day we have built a WeSale, voice and text recognition tool for sellers and marketers to evalute the quality of conversation.

-When building the product, there were almost none well supported and "battle-tested" NLP tools and models.
+When building the product, there were none well supported and "battle-tested" NLP tools and models.
-DialogFlow which we were using was supporting only the engilish language, so after a few years things have changed.
+DialogFlow was supporting only the engilish language, so after a few years things have changed.
 There is a lot of different tools and models now, so we can use for it to support our clients with enormous accuracy.

 ## Idea